faisal masjid

 What is inside the Faisal Mosque complex?

-Faisal Mosque Islamabad, is more than a religious building.
-It is a piece of history, a work of art, and one of the world’s most extraordinary landmarks.
-Whether you are coming for Faisal Masjid Jumma prayers, to explore its rich Faisal Masjid history, or simply to witness its stunning architecture in person it never disappoints.
-Check the Jumma Namaz timings before you go, dress respectfully, and arrive ready to be moved.
-Some landmarks live up to their reputation this one exceeds it.
+Faisal Mosque Islamabad Pakistan is more than a religious building.
+It is a piece of history, a work of art, and one of the best tourist places in Islamabad.
+Whether you are coming for Faisal Masjid Jumma prayers, to explore its rich Faisal Masjid history, or simply to witness its stunning architecture in person, it never disappoints.